yokolet/new-note/algo/linked_lists/2022-10-13-delete-node-in-a-linked-list.md

 - Linked List
 date: 2022-10-13 17:19 +0900
 ---
-## Introduction
-If it comes to the linked list problems, deleting a node is a common one.
-Normally, the head of the linked list is given, so the solution in general traverses the list.
-However, this problem doesn't give us the head, so we are unable to traverse the list.
-This problem tests our idea.
-Once it is figured out, the solution is fairly easy.

 ## Problem Description
 > There is a singly-linked list `head` and we want to delete a node `node` in it.